Medi-Cal Rx Carve-Out

 Generic Substitutions

 The Alliance has a mandatory generic medication program.
 This program promotes the use of generic over brand-name options, when medically appropriate.
 When your doctor writes you a prescription for a brand-name medication, your doctor must submit a Prescription Drug Prior Authorization (PA) Request to the Alliance.
-The Alliance will review the request and will inform the doctor of the decision within one (1) business day.
+The Alliance will review the request and will inform the doctor of the decision within request within 24 (for urgent requests) to 72 hours (for non-urgent requests) from the time received.

 Step Therapy

 In some cases, the Alliance may require you to try a certain medication before we will cover a different medication.
 Your doctor can request an exception by submitting a Prescription Drug Prior Authorization (PA) Request to the Alliance.
-The Alliance will review the request and will inform the doctor of the decision within one (1) business day.
+The Alliance will review the request and will inform the doctor of the decision within request within 24 (for urgent requests) to 72 hours (for non-urgent requests) from the time received.

 Quantity Limits

 For certain medication, the Alliance has a limit on the number of pills we will cover.
 In general, a 30-day supply is covered.
 If you require a medication that exceeds the limit, your doctor can submit a Prescription Drug Prior Authorization (PA) Request to the Alliance.
-The Alliance will review the request and will inform the doctor of the decision with one (1) business day.
+The Alliance will review the request and will inform the doctor of the decision with request within 24 (for urgent requests) to 72 hours (for non-urgent requests) from the time received.

 Prior Authorization (PA) Process

 Your doctor may submit a Prescription Drug Prior Authorization (PA) Request to request a medication that is not on the Alliance Medication Formulary or has restrictions.
 Restrictions may occur when the quantity of medication prescribed is more than the plan allows or if a medication has Step Therapy Requirements.
 A Medication Review Guideline (also known as criteria) has been developed for these medications and will be referenced upon receipt of your doctor’s request.
-The Alliance will review the request and will inform the doctor of the decision with one (1) business day.
+The Alliance will review the request and will inform the doctor of the decision with request within 24 (for urgent requests) to 72 hours (for non-urgent requests) from the time received.

 Exception Process

 Your doctor may submit a Prescription Drug Prior Authorization (PA) Request to request a medication that is not on the Alliance Medication Formulary or has restrictions.
 This request is called an exception request when the Alliance does not have a Medication Review Guideline (also known as criteria) for the medication.
 The exception request is reviewed on a case-by-case basis and for evidence of medical necessity.
-The Alliance will review the request and will inform the doctor of the decision with one (1) business day.
+The Alliance will review the request and will inform the doctor of the decision with request within 24 (for urgent requests) to 72 hours (for non-urgent requests) from the time received.

 If you are an Alliance Group Care member, you can make an exception request online through the Alliance Member Portal or call: